ssl-hep/flux_river_configs/README.md

 ## Instances

-**Do not modify the prod-xaod/prod-uproot or int-xaod/int-prod** instances since they are used for CI of production and development code.
+**Do not modify the servicex-prod and servicex-int instances since they are used for CI of production and development code.
 The testing-1/testing-2/testing-3/testing-4 instances can be used for testing purposes, just let the slack channel know in